jenspfahl/hylex/README.md

 A Hyle (Entropy) clone

---- Still in development ---
+--- Still in development, not playable at the moment ! ---

-Download the alpha here: https://hyleX.jepfa.de/hylex.apk
+Download the early alpha here for testing: https://hyleX.jepfa.de/hylex.apk